Easy Layered Nilla Wafer Banana Pudding Trifle

 - Vanilla extract – may be substituted in place of banana extract however will not yield in same level of banana flavor as pure banana extract.

-- Pound cake, Chess Men, shortbread cookies, ladyfingers, animal crackers, or graham crackers – may be used in lieu of vanilla wafers.
+- Southern pound cake, super moist banana cake, homemade banana bread, Chess Men, shortbread cookies, ladyfingers, animal crackers, or graham crackers – any of these may be used in lieu of vanilla wafers.

 - Fresh whipped cream – swap out the Cool Whip for freshly whipped that you whip yourself.